vighnesh-shinde-18/taskflow-cli/README.md

-# CLI-Based Project & Task Management System 🚀
+# TaskFlow CLI – Workflow-Driven Project Management System 🚀

 A **backend-focused, workflow-driven project management system** inspired by Jira and GitHub, built completely from scratch using **Node.js, Express, MySQL, and a custom CLI**.